Safeguard for Privileged Passwords Release Notes

 About this release

-Safeguard for Privileged Passwords Version 6.9 is a minor feature release with new features, resolved issues, and known issues.
+Safeguard for Privileged Passwords Version 7.3 is a major feature release with new features, resolved issues, and known issues.

 About the Safeguard product line

-The Safeguard for Privileged Passwords 3000 and 2000 Appliances are built specifically for use only with the Safeguard for Privileged Passwords privileged management software, which is pre-installed and ready for immediate use.
+The Safeguard for Privileged Passwords 4000 Appliance, 3000 Appliance and 2000 Appliance are built specifically for use only with the Safeguard for Privileged Passwords privileged management software, which is pre-installed and ready for immediate use.
 The appliance is hardened to ensure the system is secured at the hardware, operating system, and software levels.
 The hardened appliance approach protects the privileged management software from attacks while simplifying deployment and ongoing management and shortening the time frame to value.

 Safeguard for Privileged Passwords virtual appliances and cloud applications are also available.
 When setting up a virtual environment, carefully consider the configuration aspects such as CPU, memory availability, I/O subsystem, and network infrastructure to ensure the virtual layer has the necessary resources available.
 See One Identity's Product Support Policies for more information on environment virtualization.